ThomaxMerlin/profit-prediction/README.md

 ---

-Enjoy exploring the profit prediction model! 🚀
+Enjoy exploring the profit prediction model in Jupyter Notebook! 🚀